Information-Theoretic Grid Topology Reconstruction using Low-Precision Smart Meter Data: Methods

-Equation \ref{eq:first_order} simplifies the task of finding the connectivity of bus i to finding the neighboring nodes of bus i.
+The pseudo-likelihood approximation in Equation \ref{eq:first_order} mathematically simplifies the task of finding the connectivity of bus $i$ to finding the neighboring nodes of bus $i$.

-Previous work found that the pairwise mutual information based methods to find that a maximum spanning tree algorithm with mutual information as weights optimally approximates $P(V_{S})$ in Equation (\ref{eq:joint_probability})~\cite{weng2016distributed}.
-We re-state the theorem from this work below without proof in Theorem 1.
+Previous work demonstrated that a maximum spanning tree algorithm using mutual information as edge weights optimally approximates $P(V_{S})$ in Equation (\ref{eq:joint_probability})~\cite{weng2016distributed}.
+We restate the theorem from this work below without proof (Theorem 1).

-\begin{theorem} In a radial distribution power grid, mutual information-based maximum spanning tree algorithm finds the optimal approximation of $P(V_{S})$ and its associated topology connection, if current injections are approximated as independent. \end{theorem}
+\begin{theorem} In a radial distribution power grid, the mutual information-based maximum spanning tree algorithm finds an optimal approximate learning of $P(V_{S})$ and its associated topology connection, provided that dependencies between nodes two or more hops away are within an $\epsilon$-limit bound, and current injections are approximated as independent. \end{theorem}

 With these theorems in mind, we employ the Chow-Liu algorithm~\cite{chow1968approximating} for our topology estimation problem.
 The algorithm finds the maximum weight spanning tree based on mutual information between nodes.
 The mutual information is defined as in Equation (\ref{eq:MI}) for continuous random variables.